Riopy: Solo albums

 In 2017, RIOPY signed to Warner Classics with which he has been working ever since.
 One year later, he released his first Album, “RIOPY”.
 “I Love You” and “Drive” were among the most popular tracks of his album, including in China.

 RIOPY's first album was followed in 2019 by a second one, The Tree of Light.
 Seen as a force for positive change in the world by its composer, he comments: "It is a call to humanity to fight – not the wars outside, but to fight the wars inside us.
 A wake up call.
 If we are all kind to each other, and kind and compassionate and nice to ourselves and each other, we will have a better chance to save ourselves and the planet."
 The album was the fifth best-selling New Age Album of 2021 in the US as well as the third best-selling classical album of 2022 in the US.
 In June 2023, 'Ukiyo' receives the Gold certification by the Recording Industry Association of America (RIAA) with more than 500,000 copies sold.

 During the pandemic, he wrote his third album.
 Bliss, a work of eleven tracks, was released in late 2021.

 In April 2023, RIOPY released his fourth album, Thrive, through Warner Classics.
 For this album, RIOPY took inspiration from famous classical music composers such as Satie, Pachelbel, Beethoven, Fauré, Debussy and Chopin, adapting their melodies into scores of his own.

+His fifth album, Be Love, was released on January 16, 2026 on Warner Classics.
+Along with instrumental tracks, it includes his first-ever tracks with vocals.
+The single "Long Way Home," the first released vocal track of his career, preceded the album release in October 2025.
+RIOPY wrote the album during a period of illness and recovery, having discovered that vocalizing "became a tool for recovery."